The Mount's Learning Center offers you resources and individualized attention to help you achieve academic success.

 Individualized Study Skills Assistance

-Individualized study skills assistance helps students acquire greater understanding of themselves and of the basic skills needed for success in the classroom:
+Individualized study skills assistance helps students acquire a greater understanding of themselves and of the basic skills needed for success in the classroom:

 • time management